 Many pet owners choose to help hold their pet and if possible even have the pet in their arms at the time of euthanasia.

-Once fully sedated, the Vet will give a second injection in the veil which will euthanize your pet humanly.
-The pet, although completely unconscious, may continue to take a few more breaths before all movement ceases.
+Once fully sedated, the Vet will give a second injection intravenously (directly in the vein) which will euthanize your pet humanly.
+The pet, although completely unconscious, may continue to take a few more breaths before all movements cease.
 We have found that the older and sicker the pet the longer this unconscious breathing state goes on.

-Our veterinarian usually will place the pet onto a stretcher and carry the deceased pet out to our vehicle or you can keep your pets body and we can give suggestions for your next step.
-If you choose to have the pet cremated our veterinarian generally will make the arrangements through a cremation service and notify you when you can expect to have the ashes returned or the ashes may be mailed directly to your home.
+Our veterinarian usually will place the pet onto a stretcher and carry the deceased pet out to our vehicle.
+You also have the option to keep your pets body and we can give suggestions for your next step.
+If you choose to have the pet cremated, our veterinarian generally will make the arrangements through a cremation service and notify you when you can expect to have the ashes returned or the ashes may be mailed directly to your home.

 It is neither unusual nor unreasonable for pet owners to save a bit of their pet's fur as a physical remembrance of their special friend.
 Some people want their pet to be buried or cremated with a few photos, or a rose or even a personal letter or poem from the pet owner to their pet.